dhellmann/pymotw-3/source/logging/index.rst

 .. note::

-  Obviously this example sets the log length much too small as an extreme example.
+  Obviously, this example sets the log length much too small as an extreme example.
 Set *maxBytes* to a more appropriate value in a real program.